RedHatInsights/rbac-config/README.md

 }
 ```

-External Role
+External Roles
 ---------------------
-We added support to define external role.
-In the `roles` directory, the external role could be defined as a regular role but without access/permission.
-The external role should have a field `external` defined, which has external id and external tenant.
+We added support to define external roles.
+In the `roles` directory, an external role can be defined as a regular role but without access/permissions.
+An external should have an object `external` defined, which has external `id` and external `tenant` fields.
 An example ocm role is displayed below.
 ```json
 {
   "roles": [